julienlapointe/course-links/README.md

 9. Open your browser to your domain name or to the temporary URL provided by your host and you should see the app running on the web!

 ## Credits
-The content management system built in [Lynda.com PHP and MySQL Essential Training course](https://www.lynda.com/MySQL-tutorials/PHP-MySQL-Essential-Training/119003-2.html) was used as the foundation for this app.
-I also used the [Smart Like Buttons script from CodeCanyon.net](https://codecanyon.net/item/smart-like-buttons/5299190?s_rank=4) for the voting system.
+1. The content management system built in [Lynda.com PHP and MySQL Essential Training course](https://www.lynda.com/MySQL-tutorials/PHP-MySQL-Essential-Training/119003-2.html) was used as the foundation for this app.
+2. The [Smart Like Buttons script from CodeCanyon.net](https://codecanyon.net/item/smart-like-buttons/5299190?s_rank=4) was used for the voting system.